-Through our acquisition of all the outstanding share capital of Bradford Particle Design, plc in January 2001, we acquired additional technology and collaborations relating to the development of a proprietary process for engineering drug particles using a technology known as supercritical fluids processing.
+In January 2001, we completed our acquisition of all the outstanding share capital of Bradford Particle Design, plc for which we paid consideration of approximately \$20.0 million in cash and an aggregate of approximately 3.75 million shares and options to purchase our common stock.
+Through our acquisition of all the outstanding share capital of Bradford Particle Design, plc, we acquired additional technology and collaborations relating to the development of drug compounds using a technology known as supercritical fluids processing.
 This technique uses gases at elevated temperatures and pressures as alternative solvents and non-solvents in the formation of dry powder particles used in the manufacture of pharmaceuticals.
 This supercritical fluids processing technology is designed to reduce to a single step the current multi-stage powder manufacturing process for drug powders, while at the same time improving product purity and consistency.
-It offers an alternative to typical crystallization processes for many small molecules with the potential benefits of better control over particle size, morphology and surface characteristics resulting in the potential for improved product performance in terms of rate and extent of absorption, ease of formulation and lower manufacturing costs with less scale-up risk.
-We believe this technology can also be used to co-formulate drugs and excipients or polymers providing utility in taste masking and controlled release.
+It offers an alternative to typical crystallization processes for many small molecules with the potential benefits of better control over particle size, form, structure and surface characteristics resulting in the potential for improved drug absorption, easier and more efficient formulation of drug compounds and lower manufacturing costs.
+We believe this technology can also be used in connection with technology designed for taste masking and controlled release of drug compounds.

-We believe that our supercritical fluids technology is broadly applicable and has the potential of becoming the preferred method for producing pharmaceutical powders across a wide range of molecules that can be delivered by oral, injectable and pulmonary routes.
-We have feasibility or collaboration agreements with 18 additional biotechnology and pharmaceutical companies to apply our supercritical fluids technology to approximately 29 drugs.
+We have feasibility or collaboration agreements with 18 biotechnology and pharmaceutical companies to apply our supercritical fluids technology to approximately 29 drugs.
 Most of our collaborations with respect to supercritical fluids technology are in the pre-clinical feasibility stage with one product having entered into clinic trials in 2001.
 Collaborative partners utilizing our supercritical fluids technology include GlaxoSmithKline, Astra-Zeneca and Bristol Myers Squibb.